twilio/flex-plugin-builder/README.md

 ## Contributing

-Glad to have you contribute to this project!
-Please visit [CONTRIBUTING](CONTRIBUTING.md) for more information on how to contribute to this project.
+Check out [CONTRIBUTING](CONTRIBUTING.md) for more information on how to contribute to this project.

 ## License